ergon/airlock-helm-charts/charts/microgateway/README.md

   ```

 ## Extra Volumes
-The Helm Chart allows you to define extra volumes which can then be used in the Microgateway.
+The Helm chart allows you to define extra volumes which can then be used in the Microgateway.
-The configuration of such additional volumes could look like this, for example:
+The configuration of such additional volumes could look like this:

 ```
 extraVolumes: